 In remote western Tibet, Lake Manasarovar sits at the foot of Mount Kailash.
 The lake is believed to be the most sacred one in Tibet and has the most transparent water among all the lakes in China.

 Believers’ passion for Lake Manasarovar is deep because it is considered a place where a true believer can become a god.
 What makes this lake so awesome for so many people?
 Part of the mystical qualities are the beauty and remoteness of the rugged land in western Tibet.

 Here, we have provided you with a full guide to visit Lake Manasarovar, including some basic information, the highlights, and how to go on a yatra.

-- Name: Manasarovar (Sanscrit: Mind Lake)
+- Name: Lake Manasarovar

-- Altitude: 4,556 meters or 14,947 feet
+- Altitude: 4,556 meters (14,947 ft)

 Lake Manasarovar is beautiful.
 The blue of the lake mirrors the blue sky and white clouds, and in a climate with little vegetation and grey dirt, the blue of the fresh water contrasts strikingly with the white sides of Mt.
 Kailash nearby.

 A monastery called Chiu Gompa to the northwest of Lake Manasarovar is one of the best places to enjoy the view.
 Climb up the hill near Chiu Gompa and a bird’s-eye view of the whole of Lake Manasarovar comes into view.

 Check out other sacred lakes in Tibet.